zsotyooo/oryx-for-zed/README.md

 ### Extend/change `webpack` configuration

-If you want to customise the configuration, just rely on onyx-for-zed API.
+If you want to customise the `webpack` configuration, just rely on onyx-for-zed [API](#api).
-As you can see, you can decideto change settings too.
+The following example shows how to create a custom build.

 #### webpack.config.js
 Create a `webpack.config.js` file in your project containing